Big Bend Bird Conservation and Culture Fellow

 During the fellowship, Flotte will be working at Tapalcomes, in present day Redford, Texas.
 Tapalcomes is an ancient migration pathway, meaning the “place of the conch” in the Concho language.
 Flotte’s work will be the first conservation and restoration project on this land, which is now owned by People of La Junta for Preservation–a Native-led and newly formed nonprofit organization based in Presidio, Texas.

-The initial phase of this ongoing initiative will focus on monitoring birds, storytelling, and community engagement.
+The initial phase of this ongoing initiative will focus on monitoring birds and storytelling.
 Through interviews, expert consultations, and site visits, Flotte aims to gather diverse perspectives and local knowledge about birds and the ecosystems where they live–with the goal to bridge the gap between local ecology and the natural history of the Big Bend region, amplifying Indigenous voices, stories, and languages.

 American Bird Conservancy's Conservation and Justice Fellowship program provides opportunities to examine and expand how we care for both birds and people.
 These paid, part-time fellowships allow individuals with a wide range of backgrounds and expertise to work closely with staff and partners on understanding how bird conservation efforts can support local communities, ensure the consideration of varied perspectives, and engage more people.
 Over the course of a year, each Fellow works on a specific project related to ethical and inclusive approaches to bird conservation in the Americas.

 Dr. Koyana Nakaya Flotte is a cultural bearer from the Aboriginal border communities of La Junta de los Río in present-day Presidio, Texas-Ojinaga, Chihuahua, Mexico.
 Koyana holds a PhD in Sociocultural Anthropology from Harvard University based on research in the United States, Mexico, and Central America that followed the migratory journey and lives of hundreds of Central American refugees.
-Dr. Flotte is a member of the Lipan Apache Tribe of Texas and serves as a consultant for the Big Bend Conservation Alliance as an Indigenous Programs Curator.
+Dr. Flotte is a member of the Lipan Apache Tribe of Texas.

 Next